lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_skills.md

 This is the Attribute used by default when someone rolls a Background or Language skill and doesn't specify an Attribute.
 For example, if you set this to 'Wits' then someone rolling Basketweaving will really be rolling 'Basketweaving+Wits'.

 > <i class="fa fa-exclamation-triangle"></i> **Note:** This only applies to Background and Language Skills.
 Action Skills all specifiy their own linked Attribute.

+## attributes_blurb

+This is the instructional blurb used in the abilities screen and in chargen help.
+It supports markdown text.

 ## Action Skills